Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

 Parameters
 ^^^^^^^^^^

-A :py:class:`Parameter` is a dataclass that wraps a value acting a container for metadata about the value.
-To create a :py:class:`Parameter` as a minimum the name, the value and a unit need to be provided but other information can be added:
+A :py:class:`Parameter` is a class that wraps a value acting a container for metadata about the value.
+To create a :py:class:`Parameter`, as a minimum, the name, the value and a unit need to be provided but other information can be added:

   - name
     The shorthand name of the :py:class:`Parameter` used for access when used as part of a :py:class:`ParameterFrame`.